-Having the necessary desert hiking gear and following a few precaution tips will ensure that your hike goes as smoothly as possible.
+Before the beginning of your journey, it is important to bring with you all the necessary desert hiking gear and to follow a few precaution tips which will ensure that your desert hike goes as smoothly as possible.

 As part of the Amazon Associate and eBay Partner Programme, we earn from qualifying purchases.